cashfree/pg-integration-kits/README.md

 # PaymentGateway-Integration-kits

-This repositorty provides you with an option to test our payment gateway with various popular platforms and also to integrate it into your site.
+This repository provides you with an option to test our payment gateway with various popular platforms and also to integrate it into your site.

 ## Let's start with php